Vote Yes on 127!

 Jane Goodall, Ph.D., DBE and Founder, the Jane Goodall Institute & UN Messenger of Peace

-quote from the from video End Sport Hunting of Cougars
+quote from the video End Sport Hunting of Cougars

 voice their support to end trophy hunting of mountain lions and trapping bobcats